-Aluminum heatsinks are widely used in automobiles, wind power generation, engineering machinery, air compressors, railway locomotives, household appliances, computers and other industries due to their superior performance.
+Aluminum heatsinks are widely used in lighting, automobiles, wind power generation, engineering machinery, air compressors, railway locomotives, household appliances, computers and other industries due to their superior performance.

 There are many difficulties for producing aluminum heatsink extrusions.
 High-quality aluminum ingots, high-accuracy tooling die, and extrusion is required necessarily to a quality extruded aluminum heatsink.
 The alloy used must have the properties of good extrudability, thermal conductivity, and mechanical properties.
 Alloys 6063, 6061 as well as 3003 are commonly used for its extrusion.
 The surface of the extruded heatsink is anodized to increase the corrosion resistance, wear-resistance and aesthetic appearance of the aluminum material.